programminghistorian/ph-submissions/en/drafts/originals/analyzing-multilingual-text-nltk-spacy-stanza.md

 # if you were going to specify a language, the following syntax would be used: nltk_sent_tokenized = sent_tokenize(war_and_peace, language="russian")
 ```

 The entire text is now accessible as a list of sentences within the variable nltk_sent_tokenized.
-We can easily figure out which sentences are in which languages because we are working with a small selection of text as an example, but when working with a larger amount of textual data finding sentences may require more in-depth analysis of the text.
+We can easily figure out which sentences are in which languages because we are working with a small selection of text as an example.
+When working with a larger amount of textual data finding sentences may require more in-depth analysis of the text.
 The code example below will loop through all of the sentences in our list, printing each on a new line to allow for easy assessment:

 ```python
 # printing each sentence in our list